Wattful/Advanced-TF2-Trading/config/README.md

 ## sellListingPriceFunction
 Calculates the price of a sell listing.

-This function has four default implementations:
+This function has four default implementations.
+Note that no default implementations return a priority.
+The implementations are:

 ### fixedRatio
 Parameters: